Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Experimental Evaluation

-Here we conduct sensitivity analysis with respect to cohort composition.
+In this section we conduct sensitivity analysis with respect to cohort composition.
 For each dataset, we identify a transition matrix characteristic that can be modified during the generation process to produce a subset of arms that will exhibit less favorable transition dynamics than their peers.
 For the synthetic dataset, this characteristic is \emph{strict convexity}.
-For the CPAP dataset, it is \emph{non-adherence}, a mnemonic coined by \citet{kang2013markov} to characterize a cluster of study participants, and contrast this to a model fit on the general patient population (see Appendix~\ref{sec:appCPAPdata} for details).
+For the CPAP dataset, it is \emph{non-adherence}, a mnemonic coined by \citet{kang2013markov} to characterize a cluster of study participants, and contrast this to a model fit on the general patient population.

-For each dataset, we generate 10 different cohorts, each of which is characterized by the percentage of unfavorable arms that it contains.
-We use a seed to control the generation process such that each cohort contains 100 collapsing arms in total, and a sliding window of the unfavorable (favorable) arms we can generate with this seed are included (excluded) as we increase the cardinality of the unfavorable subset.
+For each dataset, we generate ten different cohorts, each of which is characterized by the percentage of unfavorable arms that it contains.
+We use a seed to control the generation process such that each cohort contains 100 collapsing arms in total.
+A sliding window of the unfavorable arms we can generate with this seed are included as we increase the cardinality of the unfavorable subset.
 For ease of interpretation, we present unnormalized results over 100 simulation seeds with $k=20$ and $T=180$ in Figure~\ref{fig:exp2fig}, and then proceed to summarize normalized performance.